 Because "things" aren't important; people and experiences are.

-After an extrended time with a pandemic, we collectively want to hit "refresh."
-We know that "things" aren't important, people and experiences are.
+After an extended time with a pandemic, we know that "things" aren't important, people and experiences are.

 While I was in 46 US states by the time I was 12, my travels became limited until I was much older.
 We began traveling in earnest when I was well into my 50s, towing along our youngest.

 I adore the travel blogs and social media photos by young, childless couples.
 I wish I'd done it at their ages.
-But I say "bah humbug" to those who say they can't travel with kids, because they have a few age-related health issues, or can't imagine planning their own trip to save money.
+But I say "bah humbug" to those who say they can't travel because they have a few age-related health issues, can't travel with the grandkids, or can't imagine planning their own trip to save money (no matter their age).

 We are here to help you imagine your upcoming experiences.
 Travel to experience a new culture or broaden your horizons.
-Learn a new skill.
 Celebrate with family, friends, or coworkers.
 Create your own experiences whether at home or elsewhere.

 Together let's say "Mi Brava."